GitBps/RTOS/README.md

 CONTENTS
 ---------
 a) ClientA: client code for IPC demonstration and Performance evaluation

-b) Common.h: includes the common functions and headers which can be used between the clients and c) servers since the functionality is repeating - this is to keep the code clean
+b) Common.h: includes the common functions and headers which can be used between the clients and servers since the functionality is repeating - this is to keep the code clean

-d) ServerA: is the main server IPC Echo engine which is working the way described.
+c) ServerA: is the main server IPC Echo engine which is working the way described.

 and their individual exectibles too.
 ClientA to be run on multiple windows/terminal tabs.

+I plan to club the common into a c library that folks could use for all wrappers for IPC experiments.

 HOW TO BUILD :